Dezful (missile)

-Dezful (دزفول) is a medium range ballistic missile (MRBM) developed by Iran and unveiled in February 2019 in an underground missile factory.
+Dezful (دزفول) is an Iranian single-stage, solid-fueled medium range ballistic missile (MRBM).
+It was unveiled in February 2019 in an underground missile factory.
 The Iranian armed forces said that the missile has a range of 1,000 kilometers (620 miles).
-It carries a 600 or 700 kg warhead and has a CEP (circular error of probability) of 5 meters.
+The range has not been independently confirmed.
+Based on the missile's performance in Iran's Great Prophet 17 military exercise in 2021, Iran Watch estimated a CEP (circular error of probability) of 10-30 meters.
 The missile can attain the speed of Mach 7 (8,643 km/h).
-Brigadier General Amir Ali Hajizadeh said this is an upgrade on the older Zolfaghar model, that had a range of 700 kilometers.
+The Dezful is an upgrade of the older 700 km Zolfaghar model and t is classified as part of the Fateh family of missiles.

+According to Jane's, the warhead weight was not disclosed, while Fars News reported a 450 kg warhead weight.